postsharp/postsharp-emails/metalama-awareness-campaign/05_validating_architecture.md

 Hi {{firstName}},

 This is **{{sendingAccountFirstName}}** from Metalama.
-This is my final email in this series.
-In previous messages, I introduced Metalama's first pillar: code generation, using aspect-oriented programming.
-Today, I’m excited to introduce Metalama’s second pillar: architecture verification.
+In my previous emails, I showed how Metalama can help you reduce boilerplate code for DevOps, UI, and design patterns.
+Today, let's talk about how Metalama can help you enforce architecture rules and naming conventions at compile time.

 Unlike code generation and aspect-oriented programming, which are open source, architecture verification is a proprietary feature available with a [Metalama Professional](https://metalama.net/premium?mtm_campaign=awareness&mtm_source=instantly&mtm_kwd=email5) license.